12 Christmas tips for dementia carers

 These are usually made from different colours and textures of wool with various items attached, such as bobbles and buttons.
 The person with dementia can sit with their hands inside the muff and fiddle with the attached objects.

-Twiddle muffs and fidget blankets can help reduce boredom, stress and agitation, provide sensory stimulation, and give the person something to focus on.
-They are easy to make, and you can find patterns online, such as this one from Age UK.
+Twiddle muffs and fidget blankets can help reduce boredom, stress and agitation, provide sensory stimulation and give the person something to focus on.
+They are easy to make, and you can find patterns online.

 If you can’t knit, twiddle muffs can be bought from companies that sell dementia-inclusive products, or some dementia groups and memory clinics have volunteers who knit them.
 A simple soft blanket to go over the person’s lap may also be comforting.